photoprism/photoprism-docs/docs/developer-guide/setup.md

 * we are using [Go Modules](https://github.com/golang/go/wiki/Modules) for managing our dependencies (new in 1.11)
 * this guide was not tested on Windows, you might need to edit your `compose.yaml` or `docker-compose.yml` to make it work with Windows specific paths

-### Apple Silicon, Raspberry Pi, and ARM64
+### Building on ARM64-based Devices

-Our development environment has been built into a single [multi-arch image](https://hub.docker.com/r/photoprism/development) for 64-bit AMD, Intel, and ARM processors.
+Our development environment is available as a single [multi-arch image](https://hub.docker.com/r/photoprism/development) for 64-bit AMD, Intel, and ARM processors.
 That means, Apple Silicon, [Raspberry Pi](../getting-started/raspberry-pi.md) 4 / 5, and other ARM64-based devices can pull from the same repository.